-With our new course for Certified Scrum Product Owners we have even more focus on complexity and on the strategic aspect and how do we find the optimal use of our resources?
+With our new course for ALL-Certified Scrum Product Owners we have even more focus on complexity and on the strategic aspect and how do we find the optimal use of our resources?
 The Product Owner is a central figure in every organization that wants to use Scrum.
-On the Certified Scrum Product Owner course we train during two days people to assume the role as Product Owner on their projects.
+On the ALL-Certified Scrum Product Owner course we train people during two days to assume the role as Product Owner on their projects.
 The new Product Owner will learn enough tools that he is ready to embark on the journey towards outstanding results.
 Steve Denning of Forbes Magazine is quoted to have said that Scrum is ‘a major management discovery’.

 Scrum makes it possible to create solutions even though we find ourselves in complex situations.
-This is achieved by introducing boundaries such as working in iterations, clear and distinct roles with a precise responsibility, regular meetings and total clarity and transparency in the process.
+This is achieved by introducing boundaries or constraints such as working in iterations, clear and distinct roles with a precise responsibility, regular meetings and total clarity and transparency in the process.
 The result is a culture in the organization which is capable of reacting positively/with favor? towards change and new challenges – the focal point is constant improvement.
 The Scrum method implicitly creates an increase in job satisfaction and creativity.

 - Overview and details of the Scrum method